nwpointer/three-landscape/README.md

 ## Roadmap:

-Thought it might be fun to let people vote on new feature ideas, if you're interested in a particular feature, leave of thumbs up on the assosiated issue.
+Thought it might be fun to let people vote on new feature ideas!
+If you're interested in a particular feature leave a thumbs up on the assosiated issue:

 [view issues sorted by most votes](https://github.com/nwpointer/three-landscape/issues?q=is%3Aissue+is%3Aopen+sort%3Areactions-%2B1-desc)